-In an era of social media over-sharing, data mining by Silicon Valley vultures, government agencies, hackers and bot farms, it can be easy to forget that we have a right to privacy.
+In an era of social media over-sharing, it can be easy to forget that we have a right to privacy.
 We also have a right to privacy in our intimate relationships — even if we “have nothing to hide.”
 I hear that quite a bit from clients and the occasional friend who have surrendered their phones and passwords to their partners.
 “I don’t have anything to hide.”
 That’s not the point, folks.

 If your abusive narcissistic, borderline, histrionic, paranoiac, psychopath spouse, girlfriend or boyfriend has demanded your passcodes and logins, that’s not normal.
 It’s controlling and tyrannical.
 If you’re in an abusive relationship, you don’t have to be “hiding anything” for them to have a rage episode or make wild accusations about infidelity or anything else they can manufacture out of thin air.

 Your sister could text you to invite you for coffee and the borderline or narcissist control freak-abandonment fear switch is activated: